 Aurora 88 Piston Repair

-This particular piston shaft had been damaged: the threads were broken off.
-The previous restorer had the right idea but used items that would later cause problems, making future repairs difficult.
-Instead of a brass machine screw, that person used a small flathead wood screw.
+This particular piston shaft had been damaged and the threads were broken off the top of the piston shaft.
+The previous restorer had the right idea but used items that would later cause problems making future repairs to the shaft difficult.
+Instead of using a brass machine screw for the repair, a small flathead wood screw was used.
 Under the wood screw was what appears to be a thin brass washer.
-Over time, the screw began to rust.
+Over time the screw began to rust.

 You can see from the photo above the components used on the previous repair and the state they were in, even after being cleaned.
-Because a wood screw had been used, the hole in the top of the piston needed to be drilled and tapped for a machine screw.
-We normally use a 0-80 round-headed brass machined screw for this repair, but the hole was already too large and had apparently been drilled by hand, as it was at an angle rather than straight.
-With the shaft chucked into the lathe, we could drill the hole out to the correct size to tap the threads for a 2-56 round-headed machine screw.
-To ensure that the threads were straight, the tap was chucked into the lathe’s tailstock, and the lathe was run at a very slow speed.
+Because a wood screw was used, the hole in the top of the piston needed to be cleared and preped for a machine screw.
+Normally on this type of repair we like to use a 0-80 round head brass machined screw, but the hole was already too large.
+Also the hole was most likely done by hand as it was at an angle rather than straight.
+The shaft was chucked into the lathe so that the hole could be bored out to the correct size to tap the threads for a 2-56 machine screw.

-We normally use two O-rings of the same size for this repair.
-Unfortunately, the shaft was broken off so short that this was not an option.
+Normally we like to use two O-rings of the same size for this repair.
+Unfortunately the shart was broken so short this was not an option.
 We used a smaller O-ring first to give us the height needed so that the larger O-ring would compress properly when the machine screw was tightened.
-We installed the retaining screw for alignment purposes, made a styrene washer, removed the screw, and then reinstalled the screw with the washer in place on top of the stack.
+The retaining screw was put in place for alignment purposes and then a styrene washer was cut and placed on top.
+The 2-56 round head brass machine screw was then screwed into place.

-We applied a thin coat of silicone grease to the O-ring and then test-fitted the shaft and adjusted the seal parts to ensure a reliable seal.
-We then removed the shaft and coated the head of the brass screw with a good blob of two-part epoxy to protect it from corrosion.
+A thin coat of silicone grease was applied to the O-ring and the shaft was test fit and adjusted to make sure it had a good seal.
+We then removed the shaft and coated the head of the brash screw with epoxy to keep it away from ink and any risk of corroding.